thenexthub/Codira/docs/ReferenceGuides/UnderscoredAttributes.md

 ## `@_nonSendable`

-There is no clang attribute to add a Swift conformance to an imported type, but there *is* a clang attribute to add a Swift attribute to an imported type.
+There is no clang attribute to add a Codira conformance to an imported type, but there *is* a clang attribute to add a Codira attribute to an imported type.
 So `@Sendable` (which is not normally allowed on types) is used from clang headers to indicate that an unconstrained, fully available `Sendable` conformance should be added to a given type, while `@_nonSendable` indicates that an unavailable